racheltomasetti/builder-ki/docs/cycle-ki/to-do.md

 Verify all 14 criteria:

 1.  Can set morning intention via voice (Plan tab)
-2.  Can plan day via voice ’ tasks appear in Track tab
+2.  Can plan day via voice ï¿½ tasks appear in Track tab
 3.  Can start timers from tasks
 4.  Can capture voice/photos/videos throughout day (Capture tab)
 5.  Can reflect in evening (Plan tab)